A-Star100/srb2-mods/CL_SpeedySonic/HOW_TO_PLAY.md

 # How to Play
-Speedy Sonic is a powerful character that can finish levels and races in **seconds** with the right precision.
+Blue Blur is a powerful character that can finish levels and races in **seconds** with the right precision.

 ## Boost
 Keep on running and running until you hear a sound and Speedy starts to flash.
 Once he does, he will get faster and faster as you keep running in this state without getting slowed down or hit by enemies/obstacles.
 In this state he can also run on water.